ReshiAdavan/Scout/README.md

 - clone
 - populate `keywords.txt` with the keywords you want to query for
+- configure `.scoutignore` with the files you want to omit for search
 - run mfind with
-    - `clang++ -std=c++17 -pthread  mfind.cpp core/fileCache.cpp -I. -Iwalkers -Iqueues -Iworkers -Ihelpers -Iaho -o mfind`
+    - `clang++ -std=c++17 -pthread  mfind.cpp core/fileCache.cpp helpers/ignoreRules.cpp -I. -Iwalkers -Iqueues -Iworkers -Ihelpers -Iaho -o mfind`
     - `./mfind .`

 ## todos